What-Should-I-Eat/WSIE/react-native/my-app/README.md

 ![Screen Shot 2024-06-02 at 3 30 54 PM](https://github.com/torieee/WSIE/assets/122702221/515e06b5-fdc7-4ba2-b84f-1466daa62329)

 While the Simulator desktop app can run the mobile application, another tool to run the platform on is the Expo mobile application.
 Once the project is running, one can access the application on a mobile device if the mobile device is on the same network as the desktop running the app.
+Please note caveat in beginning of readme file explaining the limitations of the mobile app access for the present configuration of the app since the host calls and overall project are configured to `localhost` rather than the local IP adress of the user's network.

 To download the Expo app, refer to the following
 - [Apple App Store](https://apps.apple.com/us/app/expo-go/id982107779)